Do you offer scholarships?

 Does the program fee I pay subsidize other girls’ program fees?

 No, the program fee each individual pays is used to cover the costs of the program for that individual girl.
 Program fees are subsidized through the generosity of individuals, corporations, foundations and grants.
 Many families choose to make a donation to the scholarship fund in addition to paying for their child’s program fee.
 GOTR-STL appreciates the generosity of parents and other individuals who help make our scholarship program possible by donating during program registration, online or by participating in fundraisers.

 Can a school, school district, PTA/PTO, etc. subsidize the program fee?

 No, in an effort to maintain the value of the program, GOTR-STL does not allow outside entities to subsidize the program fee at a site.
 If the site, school district or other organization would like to contribute to the scholarship fund, the donations would be welcomed with much appreciation.
 However, the donations would not change the program fee at a given site.

 Do you offer a sibling discount?

 Yes.
-If a family has more than one daughter participating in Girls on the Run or Girls on Track, the may pay the full program fee for the first daughter and half of the program fee for any additional registered children in their family.
+If a family has more than one daughter participating in Girls on the Run or Heart & Sole, the may pay the full program fee for the first registered child and half of the program fee for any additional registered children in their family.
 Note - Parents cannot request a scholarship and use a sibling discount code.
 Whichever is the greater discount will be applied.